 Mutual funds and ETFs

-Mutual funds can be also be used with exchange-traded funds (ETFs) to achieve additional diversification.
+Mutual funds can be used with exchange-traded funds (ETFs) to achieve additional diversification.
 For example, a mutual fund could fill a gap in a portfolio of ETFs.
 If you already own a number of large-cap domestic equity and international equity, as well as fixed-income ETFs, you can increase diversification by adding exposure to the mid- or small-cap asset classes via mutual funds.
 If the ETF family does not have a fund that meets your needs, consider adding a mid- or small-cap mutual fund instead.

 Mutual funds also can provide exposure to certain asset classes with a more limited number of fund choices, such as emerging markets or international small cap.